Ion Petrovici: Academic career

 He was appointed lecturer at the Philosophy Department of the University of Iași in November 1906 and professor in 1912.
 He served as Dean of the Faculty of Letters and Philosophy in Iași between 1923 and 1926.
 He was a visiting professor at the University of Paris and the Académie des Sciences Morales et Politiques in Paris at the end of January 1932, where he lectured on La Nationalité en Philosophie and L'Idée de néant.
 He collaborated with André Lalande and Paul Gaultier.
 He was elected corresponding member of the Romanian Academy in 1927 and titular member in 1934; his acceptance speech, delivered on 28 May 1935, was on "Alexandru Philippide and the evolution of Romanian culture".

 He contributed to philosophy with his research in Logic regarding the theory of notions and with his metaphysical conception, which connects faith to reason.
 Petrovici was an internationally known philosopher during interwar period.
 He contributed to prestigious philosophy journals in France and Germany and chaired international congresses.

 Political career

-As a member of Octavian Goga's anti-Semitic government (December 1937–February 1938), Petrovici planned to restrict the access of Jewish students to universities (the so-called numerus clausus) and decided that Romanian language, history, and geography teachers be only ethnic Romanians.
+As a member of Octavian Goga's antisemitic government (December 1937–February 1938), Petrovici planned to restrict the access of Jewish students to universities (the so-called numerus clausus) and decided that Romanian language, history, and geography teachers be only ethnic Romanians.
 From December 1941 to August 1944 he served as Minister of Culture and Religious Affairs in Ion Antonescu's government, organizing an intergovernmental agency that coordinated the deportation of Jewish converts.